 Cartoon drawn: 2011

 Boycott China cartoon

-Cartoon about exploitation of low paid factory workers
+Cartoon about Chinese exploitation of low paid factory workers

-A cartoon showing a political activist writing a message on a protest banner that reads “Boycott Chinese products now!”
+This cartoon was drawn in 2008, but is now relevant (in 2021) due to increasing Chinese repression and the repression of the Uyghurs (Uighurs) amongst others.
+It shows a political activist writing a message on a protest banner that reads “Boycott Chinese products now!”
 The protestor discovers that the marker pen that the message is being written with was made in China

 An illustration about political irony, compromise, protest movements, anti-consumerism protest, boycotting repressive regimes, free trade, international trade